The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 So she kind of owed this.

-Well, they can look at it gore as being owed this, because of course the Supreme Court stole the election from him in 2000.
+Well, they can look at it Gore as being owed this because, of course, the Supreme Court stole the election from him in 2000.

-Uh but he he doesn't have nearly the negative baggage going in that Hillary does.
+But he doesn't have nearly the negative baggage going in that Hillary does.

-But look at this stage with any of these Democrats running, Catherine, I don't care if it's Obama or if it's the Breck There we we are talking on the most massive expansion of government uh since FDR, if these people win.
+But look, at this stage, with any of these Democrats running, Catherine, I don't care if it's Obama or if it's the Breck.

 I don't care which one of them it is, especially if they win the House and the Senate.

-Uh this just uh and and we had to respect the rights of the minority.
+And we had to respect the rights of the minority.

 And what are they trying to do?